monogon-dev/NetMeta/README.md

 We strongly recommend deploying NetMeta on a dedicated VM or physical server.

-We try not to touch the host's system configuration, and the deployment is designed to be compatible with hosts that are managed by an organization's configuration management baseline.
-The NetMeta single-node deployment is self-contained and does not touch any of the system's global configuration (make sure to read and understand install.sh before you run it!).
+Deployment is designed to be compatible with hosts that are managed by an organization's configuration management baseline.
+The NetMeta single-node deployment is self-contained and does not touch any of the system's global configuration.
+Make sure to read and understand install.sh before you run it!
+It can co-exist with other services on the same machine, but we do not recommend that.

 It brings its own minimal Kubernetes cluster and container runtime and has no dependencies beyond that.